Xilinx/embeddedsw/XilinxProcessorIPLib/drivers/dptxss/examples/readme.txt

 4) xdptxss_debug_example.c : The debug example set up MST/SST mode based on RX capability and prints debug information at the end.
 This example check whether DisplayPort TX Subsystem is programmed in SST/MST.
 Upon MST/SST, reads EDID information and prints.

+5) xdptxss_hdcp_example.c : The HDCP example setup SST mode and enables the HDCP after RX has started.

 Additionally, in order to be able to use the interrupt, MST/SST, and debug examples, the user will need to implement following functions: